Seattle Public Schools, 1862-2023: Washington Middle School

 Washington Middle School

-When a new Franklin High School opened in the Mt.
-Baker neighborhood in September 1912, the school on Main Street reverted to a grade school.
-The name chosen, Washington School, derived from the high school program housed there in 1907-08.
-In addition to regular classes for grades 1-8, there were four special education classes under Nellie Goodhue.
+When a new Franklin High School opened in the Mount Baker neighborhood in September 1912, the high school student body relocated to this new school and the school on Main Street and 18th returned to being a grade school.
+The new name chosen, Washington School, was derived from the high school program housed there in 1906-1908.
+In addition to regular classes for grades 1-8, there were four special education classes under Nellie Goodhue, the first principal.
 Kindergarten classes were added the following year.
-The School for the Deaf occupied four classrooms at Washington after it was moved there from Longfellow for the 1912-13 school year.
+The School for the Deaf occupied four classrooms at Washington after it was moved there from Longfellow for the 1912-1913 school year.
 The special education classes were transferred to Olympic Special School in 1917.
 The School for the Deaf moved to Minor on October 1, 1921.

-Washington's enrollment averaged between 600 and 800 students, peaking at 890 during the 1931-32 school year.
+Washington’s enrollment averaged between 600 and 800 students, peaking at 890 during the 1931-1932 school year.
 Principal Arthur G. Sears came to the school in 1928 because he wanted to work with immigrant children to ensure that they received a good education.
 At Washington, nearly half of the students were Japanese American.
-They were joined by large numbers of recently arrived European Jews as well as Chinese and Filipinos.
+They were joined by large numbers of recently arrived European Jews, as well as Chinese and Filipino immigrants.

 In September 1938, Washington became a 7th and 8th grade center with an enrollment of 706.
 With the addition of 9th graders in 1946-47, the school became George Washington Junior High.

-Plans for building a new junior high school on a site near 23rd Avenue S and Jackson Street were announced in December 1958.
-After closing as a school, the old building became the district's Occupational Guidance Center, housing classes in English for the Foreign Born and Basic Reading, as well as Prevocational Classes, the Family Life Education Program, and the Manpower Development and Training Program.
+Plans for building a new junior high on a site near 23rd Avenue S and Jackson Street were announced in December 1958.
+When the new school opened in 1963, the old building closed and became the district’s Occupational Guidance Center, housing classes in English for the Foreign Born and Basic Reading, as well as Prevocational Classes, the Family Life Education Program, and the Manpower Development and Training Program.
+The new Washington Junior High School building, located on the south side of Jackson Street, opened in 1963 with approximately 800 students, though it was designed to hold about 1,100.
+The campus was large and sprawling, and the gymnasiums and music rooms were located on a lower level.
+A portion of the property is leased to the Seattle Parks Department and is a part of Judkins Park.

-In 1978, the school board decided that Madrona was needed again as an elementary school.
-In September that year, middle school students from Madrona were moved into the Washington building, which then became Washington Middle School.
+In 1978, under the Seattle Plan, the district’s student assignment plan designed to desegregate schools, the school board decided Madrona was needed again as an elementary school.
+In September that year, middle school students from Madrona were moved into the Washington building, which became Washington Middle School.
 At the same time, the Pacific Handicapped Program was moved to Wilson.
+For over 40 years, Washington was the site for the district’s middle school sections of the Accelerated Progress Program (APP), the advanced learning program for students who place in the top 1.5 percent on a standardized exam.
+The school also housed a special education program, an award-winning jazz band, and an orchestra.

 Location: 18th Avenue S and Main Street